enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 Components are useful as they allow us to maintain DRY code, this reduces the amount of code written.
-If the project was worked on by multiple developers it also allows for different teams to work on different sections of the project simultaneously; which makes the workflow more efficient.
+If the project was worked on by multiple developers it also allows for different teams to work on different sections of the project simultaneously; making the workflow more efficient.

 - [SolidJS Component](https://www.solidjs.com/tutorial/introduction_components)

 ### Signals
 To make an app reactive in SolidJS signals can be created.
-Signals can track modifications and update listening components when they change, this enables the app to update data and have it display updated on the users screen.
+Signals can track and react to modifications, updating listening components when they change.

 ```jsx
 import { createSignal } from "solid-js";